fgsfdsfgs/unreal_nx/README.md

 This will likely not work in applet/album mode.
 Use a proper game override.

 The performance sucks, mostly because of the dynamic lights.
-You can disable dynamic lighjts to get a performance increase at the cost of all the pretty lighting effects in the game.
+You can disable dynamic lights to get a performance increase at the cost of all the pretty lighting effects in the game.
 To do that, in `SystemARM/UnrealLinux.ini` look for `NoDynamicLights` and set it to `True`.

 You can also disable volumetric lights to get a small performance increase in some areas with less of an impact on visuals.